-The Stand The Standard will Apply to the Following Functions (Check box for each one that applies.)
-Reliability AuthorityCoo rdinator Ensures the reliability of the bulk transmission system within its Reliability Authority area.
-This is the highest Reliability Authority.
-Responsible for the real-time operating reliability of its Reliability Coordinator Area in coordination with its neighboring Reliability Coordinator's wide area view.
+The Stere a the Following Functions (Check hav for each and that applies) The Standard will Apply to the Following Functions (Check box for each one that applies.)
+Reliability Coordinator Responsible for the real-time operating reliability of its Reliability Coordinator Area in coordination with its neighboring Reliability Coordinator's wide area view.
 Balancing Authority Integrates resource plans ahead of time, and maintains load- interchange-resource balance within its metered boundary and supports system frequency in real time.
-Interchange Authority Authorizes valid and balanced Interchange Schedules.
-Ensures communication of interchange transactions for reliability evaluation purposes and coordinates implementation of valid and balanced interchange schedules between Balancing Authority Areas.
-Planning AuthorityCoo rdinator Plans the Bulk Electric System.
-Assesses the longer-term reliability of its Planning Coordinator Area.
-Resource Planner Develops a long-term (>one year) plan for the resource adequacy of its specific loads within its portion of a Planning AuthorityCoordinator area.
-Transmission Planner Develops a long-term (>one year) plan for the reliability of transmission systems within its portion of the Planning Authority area.
-Develops a (>one year) plan for the reliability of the interconnected Bulk Electric System within its portion of the Planning Coordinator area.
-Transmission Service Provider Provides transmission services to qualified market participants under applicable transmission service agreements Administers the transmission tariff and provides transmission services under applicable transmission service agreements (e.g., the pro forma tariff).
+Interchange Authority Ensures communication of interchange transactions for reliability evaluation purposes and coordinates implementation of valid and balanced interchange schedules between Balancing Authority Areas.
+Planning Coordinator Assesses the longer-term reliability of its Planning Coordinator Area.
+Resource Planner Develops a (>one year) plan for the resource adequacy of its specific loads within its portion of a Planning Coordinator area.
+Transmission Planner Develops a (>one year) plan for the reliability of the interconnected Bulk Electric System within its portion of the Planning Coordinator area.
+Transmission Service Provider Administers the transmission tariff and provides transmission services under applicable transmission service agreements (e.g., the pro forma tariff).
 Transmission Owner Owns and maintains transmission facilities.
-Transmission Operator Operates and maintains the transmission facilities, and executes switching orders.
-Ensures the real-time operating reliability of the transmission assets within a Transmission Operator Area.
-Distribution Provider Provides and operates the "wires" between the transmission system and the customer.
-Delivers electrical energy to the Enduse customer.
-Generator Owner Owns and maintains-generation unit(s) generating facilities.
+Transmission Operator Ensures the real-time operating reliability of the transmission assets within a Transmission Operator Area.
+Distribution Provider Delivers electrical energy to the End-use customer.
+Generator Owner Owns and maintains generating facilities.
 Generator Operator Operates generation unit(s) to provide real and reactive power.
-Operates generation unit(s) and performs the functions of supplying energy and Interconnected Operations Services.
+Purchasing- Selling Entity Purchases or sells energy, capacity, and necessary reliability- related services as required.
+Market Operator Interface point for reliability functions with commercial functions.